Table of Contents

 What are the damages covered in a VICP claim?

 The damages covered in a vaccine injury claim are ongoing and future medical expenses, lost earnings, loss of quality of life, disability, and pain and suffering.
 The compensation amount would depend upon the extent of damage and disability caused by the vaccination.
 For pain and suffering and death, up to $250,000 may be awarded.

 Can I file a vaccine injury claim outside NICP?

 After filing a claim in NICP, you may proceed with a civil lawsuit against the pharmaceutical company or the medical professional who gave you the vaccine shot.
 However, it is not legally necessary.

-Vaccination injuries though rare cannot be overlooked as vaccines have become a key component of our lives.
+Vaccination injuries, though rare, cannot be overlooked as vaccines have become a key component of our lives.
 Those hundreds of claimants who file claims with the National Vaccine Injury Compensation Program epitomize only a small section of the vaccine injury victims.
 Vaccine injury claims can be effectively pursued by any individual through NICP.
-A knowledgeable vaccine injury attorney could assist the victim in acquiring a deserving compensation.
+A knowledgeable vaccine injury attorney could assist the victim in acquiring deserving compensation.